ojmuribe/ESPPlcTimer2/METHODS.md

     void preset(uint32_t time);

-Load the timer with a new preset time. time is specified in ms.
+Load the timer with a new "preset" time. "time" is specified in ms.

 ## q